 Building firms across the U.S. and global real estate industries have also indicated client demand is the main driver behind green building activity, at 52% and 40% (respectively), listing it above all other drivers.

 The green investment market

-Research conducted by PwC recently found that 77% of institutional investors intend to cease investments in non-ESG products by 2022.
-In alignment with this trend, real estate investors are increasingly turning to green building to fill their portfolios with properties that meet the ESG standards set for them by investors, regulators, and industry ethical standards.
+PwC recently found that 77% of institutional investors intend to cease investments in non-ESG products by 2022.
+In alignment with this trend, real estate investors are increasingly turning to green buildings to fill their portfolios with properties that meet the ESG standards set for them by investors, regulators, and industry ethical standards.

 Earlier in 2021, sustainable investment leader Invesco launched the first green building-focused ETF (GBLD), which will target property companies that support and specialize in buildings with high energy efficiency, sustainable materials, and healthier indoor environments.
 The ETF will track MSCI’s Global Green Building index when choosing stocks.

-AlphaSense research shows a document trend that aligns with the aforementioned increase in focus on green buildings throughout the pandemic and as we move into the post-pandemic period.
-The document trend itself shows a clear uptick in mention of “green building” and “investing” year-over-year.
+AlphaSense research shows a documented trend that aligns with the increase mentioned earlier in focus on green buildings throughout the pandemic and as we move into the post-pandemic period.
+The document trend shows an apparent uptick in saying “green building” and “investing” year-over-year.
 The mentions themselves reflect the increased emphasis by firms and funds on ESG and green building in real estate.
 Here is a snapshot showing the sheer volume of total documents in the AlphaSense platform for “green building” and “investing” over the last 18 months.